Using Relationship Therapy at Equinox

 Because trauma leads to dysregulation within every system in the body, it is imperative that we as staff, parents, and loved ones develop the skill to regulate ourselves in order to provide a safe base for co-regulation with your son.
 In relationship therapy, having somebody to co-regulate with can provide a sense of safety when the rest of the world feels scary and out of control.

 At Equinox, we help our students and families learn to regulate their emotions through the modalities of mindfulness, relationship therapy, equine-assisted psychotherapy, adventure therapies and art-based therapies.
 We emphasize this teaching by training every member of our staff how to self-regulate, and how to help a teenager develop his own self-regulation skills.
-We provide our team with opportunities to implement regulation skills in real-life settings to increase their ability to provide attunement, safety and predictability while in-relationship with your son.
+As a leading boys residential treatment center, we provide our team with opportunities to implement regulation skills in real-life settings to increase their ability to provide attunement, safety and predictability while in-relationship with your son.

 It is important for us to highlight that while your son is at Equinox his healing work is not simply limited to the time he spends with his therapist.
 He is engaged in life-changing therapeutic work every minute of his day as he engages in relationship with each and every member of our talented team.